 Though I lived in Tunbridge Wells in nearby Kent for about six months in 1988 I never got around to seeing East Sussex.
-Most of things I was interested in at the time were in London and there was not much time left for exploring the south coast.
-The closest I got to Sussex was the signpost to East Grinstead and the name of that town did not suggest anything worth finding out more about.
+Most things I was interested in at the time were in London and there was not much time left for exploring the south coast.
+The closest I got to Sussex was a signpost to East Grinstead and the name of that town did not suggest anything worth finding out more about.
 However more recently a good friend moved to Eastbourne from Australia and I’m slowly getting to know that part of the world better.
 I was back there again after a visit to Ireland for Christmas.

-We took a stroll away from the sea towards the town centre.
+We took a stroll away towards the town centre.
 To get there we detoured via The Lanes.
-Before Brighton there was the ancient fishing village of Brighthelmstone.
+Before Brighton was the ancient fishing village of Brighthelmstone.
 At the heart of Brighthelmstone were The Lanes, with a maze of twisting alleyways.
 These days they host antiques and jewellery shops nestling alongside specialist contemporary and designer boutique fashion.
-Its name derives from the Anglo-Saxon “Laine” meaning “fields”
+Its name derives from the Anglo-Saxon “Laine” meaning “fields”.

 My friend then whisked me off by bus to Lewes, the ancient market town and country town of East Sussex.
 It was too late to check out the castle so he took me to the nearby Lewes Arms, whose website claims it is the home to ” pea throwing, poetry and pantomime – not forgetting the famous dwyle flunking match”.
-The English game of dwyle flunking, as everyone knows, involves two teams of 12 players each taking a turn to dance around the other while attempting to avoid a beer-soaked dwile (cloth) thrown by the non-dancing team.
+The English game of dwyle flunking involves two teams of 12 players each taking a turn to dance around the other while attempting to avoid a beer-soaked dwile (cloth) thrown by the non-dancing team.
 Ah those mad English!

-By 1811, his wine and brandy shipping business is well established “at the foot of Cliffe Bridge” in Lewes.
-He began brewing as a seasonal sideline activity in 1820 and he acquired the current Bridge Wharf Site in 1838 where he added coal to his business activities and built an eight-quarter brewhouse.
-John Harvey’s Best Bitter remains extremely popular around the region and when the aforementioned Lewes Arms was bought out by a rival brewery and stopped selling it in 2006, regulars staged a boycott leading to a humiliating backdown by pub owners.
+The town’s other claim to fame is the home of Harvey’s Real Ale brewery on the banks of the river Ouse.
+The brewery is an eighth-generation family business, with John Harvey first supplying wine and port to customers in Lewes in 1794.
+By 1811, his wine and brandy shipping business is well established “at the foot of Cliffe Bridge”.
+He began brewing as a seasonal sideline activity in 1820 and acquired the Bridge Wharf Site in 1838 where he added coal to his business activities and built an eight-quarter brewhouse.
+John Harvey’s Best Bitter remains popular around the region and when the aforementioned Lewes Arms was bought out by a rival brewery and stopped selling it in 2006, regulars staged a boycott leading to a humiliating backdown by pub owners.
 It’s not a bad drop but I preferred it mixed half and half with Harvey’s Old, what locals call “mother-in-law”.
 Any apprehension I had of asking for two pints of mother-in-law had disappeared by the third pint in the cosy Harvey’s pub next to the brewery.
-The only hard part was heading back out in the cold air and grabbing a late night train back to Eastbourne to end the adventure.
+The only hard part was heading out in the cold air and grabbing a late night train back to Eastbourne to end the adventure.